 Welcome to Design & Discover!
 You can follow along with a lesson and submit your version of the quilt right on the blog with a link up.
 If you have a blog, make sure to add your site too.
 Let’s visit each others’ blogs and all get to know each other!
 Before getting started, keep in mind any of the images can be viewed larger by clicking on them.
-Also, you don’t have the make the quilt exactly as shown, have fun and make it your own!
-This month we are making this quilt: Let’s get started!
-We are going to build the quilt by using borders.
-1. Click Quilt Worktable 2.
-Click Horizontal 3.
+Also, you don’t have to make the quilts exactly as shown, have fun and make it your own!
+You don’t have to make all the quilts, feel free to just make the one(s) you are interested in!
+This month we will be making table runners with pointed ends!
+For our first quilt click Quilt Worktable > NEW QUILT tab > On-Point.
+Click the LAYOUT tab.
+Choose the option on the right for Style.
 For Number of Blocks enter 3 Horizontal and

 If you’ve been with us for a while, you may have noticed that each year around this time, we have a cute little visitor to our site: It’s our friend, Sunbonnet Sue, and she has the very important job of decorating the tree each year!
 She holds a special place in our hearts here at EQ and we’d like to share her story today.
 Penny McMorris & Dean Neumann, EQ founders The Sunbonnet Sue animation was created by Dean Neumann, EQ co-founder and programmer.
 She made her first appearance on our site back in 1996, shortly after our first website was launched.
 EQ3 was our current version of the software at that time.
 EQ3 could only export PCX files (PiCture eXchange) for images.
 Dean made the animation by drawing individual blocks on the Block Worktable for each of the movements.
 He exported a PCX for each block and then “stitched”